How to Perfect Your Shot with an Arrow Speed Calculator

-The more advanced you become at archery, the more you will likely realize that making improvements in the sport often depends on tiny adjustments and changes to your gear or technique.
-This leads many archers to obsess over all aspects of their performance, and one area that tends to get a fair bit of attention is arrow speed.
+The more advanced you become at archery, the more you probably realize that making improvements in the sport often depends on tiny adjustments and changes to your gear or technique.
+This leads many archers to obsess over all aspects of their performance, and one area that gets a fair bit of attention is arrow speed.

 But, how important is the speed that your arrow travels at?
 What impact does this actually have on performance, and how can we calculate arrow speed?
-This guide discusses some of the factors that affect your arrow speed, why it matters, and some of the methods you can use to calculate arrow speed.
+This guide discusses some factors that affect your arrow speed, why it matters, and some methods you can use to calculate arrow speed.

 Which Factors Affect Arrow Speed?

-There are a number of factors that influence arrow speed, with the primary ones being your draw weight, draw length, the type of bow you’re using, and the grain/weight of your arrows.
-Recurve bows generally produce a lower arrow speed, for example, with an average of between 140 to 200 fps.
-Compound bows, on the other hand, tend to fire off arrows at a speed of between 230 to 280 fps.
+There are several factors that influence arrow speed, with the primary ones being your draw weight, draw length, the type of bow you’re using, and the grain/weight of your arrows.
+Recurve bows produce a lower arrow speed, for example, with an average of between 140 to 200 fps.
+Compound bows fire off arrows at a speed of between 230 to 280 fps.

-Grains of arrow weight also has a major role to play in arrow speed.
-Generally speaking, when shooting with a higher grain arrow, you will have a lower arrow speed before the arrow reaches its target, due to the additional weight.
+Grains of arrow weight also have a major role to play in arrow speed.
+Generally, when shooting with a higher grain arrow, you will have a lower arrow speed before the arrow reaches its target, because of the additional weight.
 Every additional inch of draw length you add to your bow will also increase its arrow speed.
 The same goes for draw weight; the higher the bow’s draw weight is, the higher your arrow speed will be.

-Of course, there are additional factors that also have an impact on arrow speed, like technique, the condition your bow is in, how well-lubricated your bow is, weather conditions if shooting outside, and so on.
+Of course, there are additional factors that also impact arrow speed, like technique, the condition your bow is in, how well-lubricated your bow is, weather if shooting outside, and so on.

 What is a Good Arrow Speed?

-Generally speaking, when shooting with modern archery gear, a faster arrow speed is going to be a better arrow speed for a number of reasons.
-While the concrete figure can vary pretty widely depending on your draw weight, physical strength, arrows you use, and so on, your shot is generally going to benefit from greater arrow speed.
+Generally, when shooting with modern archery gear, a faster arrow speed is going to be a better arrow speed for several reasons.
+While the concrete figure can vary pretty widely depending on your draw weight, physical strength, arrows you use, and so on, your shot is going to benefit from greater arrow speed.

-There’s a number of reasons that faster arrow speeds are preferable to slower ones.
-For one, arrows with a faster arrow speed tend to fly at a flatter trajectory.
+There’s several reasons that faster arrow speeds are preferable to slower ones.
+For one, arrows with a faster arrow speed fly at a flatter trajectory.
 Arrows that fly faster can also pass cleanly through smaller holes in the brush, which can be crucial when hunting.
-Another hunting-related advantage of having a higher arrow speed is that animals (deer in particular) have less time to react then you shoot; some animals react very quickly to the sound of a bow being fired.
+Another hunting-related advantage of having a higher arrow speed is that animals (deer in particular) have less time to react when you shoot; some animals react very quickly to the sound of a bow being fired.

 How do You Calculate Arrow Speed?